 And finally, the red shield, cross, and four C’s.
 So first, it’s not for S; it’s four C’s and called ‘četiri ocila'(four C’s).
 This is also something we took from Byzantine, and it means ‘car careva caruje nad carevima’, which we could translate to ‘the king of kings reigns over kings’.
 But it’s more like the tsar or an emperor.
 So that would be more correct.

 The white cross in the middle of the shield and the arms of the coat represent Christianity.
-The most popular religion in Serbia is orthodox Christianity, and that's why there's a white cross on it.
-So this is the most accurate meaning of the arms of Serbia, and I hope this isn't too much for you.
+The most popular religion in Serbia is orthodox Christianity, and that’s why there’s a white cross on it.
+So this is the most accurate meaning of the arms of Serbia.

-The national anthem of Serbia is called 'Bože pravde' or 'God of Justice.'
-It is also ancient, and it dates from the year 1872.
+The national anthem of Serbia is called ‘Bože pravde’ or ‘God of Justice.’
+It is also ancient and dates from the year 1872.
 It became official again in 2006 when there was only a unity of Serbia and Montenegro.

 We hope you guys were enjoying this blog post about the Serbia flag, but also check other blog posts because you may find some of them also interesting: like greetings in Serbian, how to introduce yourself, and other useful words and phrases in Serbian.
 Also, check the language-learning app Ling app, which makes learning Serbian and more than 60 other languages effective and fun at the same time!
 Download it from the App Store or Google Play Store and start your learning journey today!